5 helpful tips when applying for rebates

 Is it time to upgrade your home's insulation or replace your aging water heater or space heating system?
 Good news, we’ve got some rebates that will help you save money and energy.

 We want to make sure you’re rewarded with every possible dollar you deserve so we’ve come up with some tips to help ease you through the rebate application process.

-- combination systems
+- combination space and water heating systems

 - water heaters

 2. Check the deadlines

 Before you purchase or have your upgrades installed, be sure to check the rebate deadlines and program terms and conditions.
 Each rebate webpage has a "General eligibility" section outlining how you can qualify for rebates, which includes application deadlines.
 Most upgrades require you to submit your application within six months of the paid invoice date, but some deadlines are sooner.
 If participating in any time-limited promotions be sure to check the deadlines and requirements for those as well.
 You can find the application deadlines for all our rebates on the individual program pages.

 3. Include the permit number on your application

 When a licensed contractor installs a natural gas appliance they must pull a permit for the work.
 To avoid a delay with your application, ensure the invoice from your contractor includes the following:

 Helpful hint: before you have the licensed contractor come to perform the work, look over the “How to apply” section on the applicable rebate webpage and be sure to gather all relevant information from your contractor when they’re at your home so you don’t have to track it down later.